michaelhush/M-LOOP/docs/install.rst

 Installation
 ============

 M-LOOP is available on PyPI and can be installed with your favorite package manager; simply search for 'M-LOOP' and install.
-However, if you want the latest features and a local copy of the examples you should install M-LOOP using the source code from the `Link GitHub <https://github.com/michaelhush/M-LOOP>`_.
+However, if you want the latest features and a local copy of the examples you should install M-LOOP using the source code from the `GitHub <https://github.com/michaelhush/M-LOOP>`_.
 Detailed installation instruction are provided below.

 The installation process involves three steps.